- Off road parking

 - Broadband / WiFi

 Mostly first floor.
 One double bedroom.
-Ground floor shower room with shower cubicle, basin and WC.
-First floor open plan living area with fitted kitchen, dining area and sitting area.
+Ground floor shower room with shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area.

 - Last minute